Managing fluorinated gases and ozone-depleting substances

 These information sheets are intended to help personnel working on mobile air conditioning in vehicles.
 This mainly affects the servicing and recovery of F gases from car air conditioning at end of life.
-The EU MAC Directive 2006/40 banned the use of refrigerants with a GWP higher than 150 in car air conditioning for new vehicle types introduced after January 2011.
+The EU MAC Directive 2006/40 banned the use of refrigerants with a global warming potential (GWP) higher than 150 in car air conditioning for new vehicle types introduced after January 2011.
 The Department for Transport is responsible for implementation of the MAC Directive in the UK.

 High voltage switchgear

 These information sheets are intended to help operators and personnel working on switchgear containing sulphur hexafluoride (SF6).
 The owners and operators of this equipment are mainly the electricity supply industry.
 For the most part, the ODS Regulation is not relevant to this particular sector.

 These information sheets are intended to provide background information and guidance for specialist sectors affected by the EU F gas and ODS Regulations.